 In this operation, the surgeon removes the cancerous part of your vulva and about a 1 cm border of healthy tissue around the cancer (called the margin).

 The surgeon cuts out the cancer and a larger area of normal tissue all around the cancer.
-The nearby lymph nodes in the groin may also be removed (known as lymph node dissection).
+The nearby lymph nodes in the groin may also be removed (see below).